luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Section 3 - Consistent edge device configuration at scale

+In this Section we will cover the following topics:

+* Application deployment using:
+  * Custom RPM

+* Edge Device Self-Healing
+  * Edge Device configuration enforcing (GitOps)

+---

 Managing device configurations at scale is not easy.
 There is always a risk of config drifts between systems or config version mismatch.
 We need to enforce a consistency in our platform, otherwise we could head into situations where the behaviour of our solution is not the expected.

 By using GitOps, where we have a single source of truth for all our configurations, we can rest assure that a config drift won't happen in our environment, even in the case that someone manually misconfigure something on the end devices, let's see how it works.